ThomasBallardCI/M2-Skate-Selection-Quiz/README.md

     I added "document, alert, location" to the imported globals field due to them being being provided by the browswer enviroment, I also added "question and skateSuggest" as they are in the data.js file.
 I told it to allow white space for preference on how the code looks for readability as well as long due to comment being longer than 80 characters.
     ![JSLint script.js](documentation/validation-results/jslintscript.jpg)

+### Manual Testing

+All manual testing was carried out by myself and a few friends on various devices and browsers these include.

+__Desktop__
+- Chrome Version 114.0.5735.199 (Official Build) (64-bit)
+- Firefox